-- 18.2.
+- 19.2.
 All Black Belt divisions will be three (3) minutes and total points.
-Five (5) point spread will apply (i.e., the first competitor to be ahead by 5 points wins the match). - 18.3.
-Only full points shall be awarded for hand or foot techniques. - 18.4.
+Five (5) point spread will apply (i.e., the first participant to be ahead by 5 points wins the match). - 19.3.
+Only full points shall be awarded for hand or foot techniques. - 19.4.
 A majority of the officials (3 of 5 or 2 of 3) must agree in order to award a point.
 Every effort will be made to have a full complement of 5 judges in all divisions.
-However, if necessary, the IAGLMA officials and/or the tournament directors reserve the right to allow a ring to run with 3 judges. - 18.5.
+However, if necessary, the IAGLMA officials and/or the tournament directors reserve the right to allow a ring to run with 3 judges. - 19.5.
 A contestant who has one (1) foot inside the contest area may score on an opponent or be scored upon.
-The foot inside the ring must be the supporting foot. - 18.6.
+The foot inside the ring must be the supporting foot. - 19.6.
 A final win must be awarded by the center referee and judges in all matches.
-No draws will be permitted. - NOTE: Any competitor may bow out at any time at his/her own discretion.
+No draws will be permitted. - NOTE: Any participant may bow out at any time at his/her own discretion.
 Any instructor may require her/his student to bow out at her/his discretion.
 However, the bow out must be in a traditional and courteous manner.
-Furthermore, any competitor who bows out forfeits her/his standing in that match and/or division. - 18.7.
+Furthermore, any participant who bows out forfeits her/his standing in that match and/or division. - 19.7.
 All overtime will be "sudden victory" (first point wins) except for Black Belt divisions where there is a timed one (1) minute overtime and then, if necessary, sudden victory will apply.
-There will be a 30 second interval before overtime and/or sudden victory begin. - 18.8.
+There will be a 30 second interval before overtime and/or sudden victory begin. - 19.8.
 The time limit of a contest shall not be fewer than two (2) minutes continuous time or more than three (3) minutes continuous time.
-This does not include overtime and/or sudden victory to break tie matches. - 18.9.
-Contestants may win in the following ways: - 18.9.1.
-Score the required number of points or be ahead on points when time is called. - 18.9.2.
-Disqualification of opponent. - 18.9.3.
-Opponent violates any of the Rules. - 18.9.4.
+This does not include overtime and/or sudden victory to break tie matches. - 19.9.
+Contestants may win in the following ways: - 19.9.1.
+Score the required number of points or be ahead on points when time is called. - 19.9.2.
+Disqualification of opponent. - 19.9.3.
+Opponent violates any of the Rules. - 19.9.4.
 One opponent bows out to another.
 (NOTE: A contestant may bow out at any time, at her/his discretion, with no explanation necessary.
 That participant then forfeits her/his standing for that match or division.
-See Rule 30.13.) - 18.10.
-A slip and fall competitor is not subject to attack.
+See Rule 30.13.) - 19.10.
+A slip and fall participant is not subject to attack.
 The center judge must intervene and restart the match.
 A slip and fall injury is not the responsibility of the opponent.
 See Rule 13.

-- 18.11.
-If a competitor has the wind knocked out of her/him, a reasonable time (five (5) minutes or under) will be allowed to permit the competitor to recover. - 18.12.
-During an injury, discussion or other stoppage, the non-involved competitor(s) must kneel/sit back facing each other at a proper distance until they are called to rise and continue.
+- 19.11.
+If a participant has the wind knocked out of her/him, a reasonable time (five (5) minutes or under) will be allowed to permit the participant to recover. - 19.12.
+During an injury, discussion or other stoppage, the non-involved participant(s) must kneel/sit back facing each other at a proper distance until they are called to rise and continue.

-19. GRAND CHAMPIONSHIP - SPARRING (if applicable)
+20. GRAND CHAMPIONSHIP - SPARRING (if applicable)